shrijayan/Vision-Assistance/README.md

+# Vision Assistant
+A project aimed at helping blind people by detecting objects and informing them through voice.
+The project uses YOLO v5 model which is trained on the powerful edge computing device Jetson AGX Orion.

+## Overview
+The vision assistant is a device that can capture a photo and inform blind people about the objects present in front of them and the distance between them.
+It is a string-like structure that has a button to capture the photo.
+The device uses the Jetson AGX Orion, which is one of the most powerful edge computing devices with a speed of 475 TOPS (trillion operations per second).
+The project was initially implemented on Jetson Nano and later developed to Jetson AGX Orion, which has a Ubuntu 20.04 operating system.

+## Key Features
+Detects objects in the photo and informs the user about them through voice The device is easy to use and has a button to capture the photo Uses the powerful Jetson AGX Orion, which ensures fast and accurate object detection

+## Technical Details
+The YOLO v5 model is trained on the Jetson AGX Orion The device has a string-like structure and a button to capture the photo The operating system used is Ubuntu 20.04

+## Future Developments
+The team is continuously working on improving the device and adding new features to enhance the user experience.
+Future developments include adding more object detection categories, improving the accuracy of distance detection, and making the device more compact.

+## Contributions
+The project was developed with a lot of effort and contributions from the team.
+If you would like to contribute to the project, please get in touch with the team.

+## Conclusion
+The Vision Assistant is a project aimed at helping blind people by detecting objects and informing them through voice.
+The use of Jetson AGX Orion ensures fast and accurate object detection and the device's easy-to-use design makes it accessible for blind people.
+The team is continuously working on improving the device and adding new features to enhance the user experience.

 # Vision-Assistance
 Vision places a major role among the senses and our ultimate aim to be achieved is to develop a  device to aid the visually impaired people to navigate the outer world using various techniques  used in artificial intelligence Object Detection Inference.